DATE: 23 Sept 2021, composed at 08:58 SAST

-CURRENT CONDITIONS: Solar activity is low with background X-ray flux below B-class levels.
-The solar wind speed is slightly elevated to background levels with speeds ranging between 330 - 430 km/s.
-Geomagnetic conditions are at quiet to unsettled levels.
-Local HF working frequencies are slightly elevated compared to monthly average predicted values.
+CURRENT CONDITIONS: Solar activity is low to moderate with background X-ray flux at B-class levels.
+An M-class x-ray flares has been observed on 23 September from active region AR2871.
+The solar wind speed is near background levels with speeds ranging between 350 - 385 km/s.
+Geomagnetic conditions are at quiet.
+Local HF working frequencies are near monthly average predicted values.

 SYSTEMS AFFECTED: None.